ralienpp/reyaml/README.md

 reyaml
 ======

-A parser of humane YAML files, that tolerates comments, inline comments, whitespace; as well as catches some basic syntax errors for you.
+A humane YAML parser that tolerates comments, inline comments, whitespace; and catches some basic syntax errors for you.

-The primary objective of this library is to use it for loading configuration files of a software system.
+The primary objective is to load configuration files.
 It is handy to leave comments inside the config file itself, to make administration tasks easier.

-Here is an example of a YAML file that `reyaml` can absorb without a hitch:
+Here is a YAML file that `reyaml` can absorb without a hitch:

 ```
 # This is the main configuration file of the system, it is written in a